mtl-brainhack-school-2019/C.T.S-FunctionalConnectivity_CLBP/README.md

-#### Functional Connectivity on Chronic Low Back Pain (CLBP) patients ####
+#### Building Analysis Templates for Functional Connectivity on Chronic Low Back Pain (CLBP) patients for my lab and myself ####
 ## By Christophe Tanguay-Sabourin (GitHub: CTanguay-Sabourin)##

 Here is my project for the Brain Hack School 2019.

+## Purpose of this repository ##
+This repository provides the basics (and relevant ressources) on how to use Compute Canada Servers, fMRIprep pre-processing pipeline as well as doing various standard functional connectivity measures on nilearn, explained through a jupyter notebook.

-## Which dataset do I want to analyze? ##
+## My Project ##
-For my project, I will use a dataset available on **OpenPain**, an open access data sharing platform for brain imaging studies of human pain.
-You can find the data set *Placebo_1* on http://www.openpain.org/index.html, provided by the Apkarian Lab, situated in Northwestern University.
+My project will be to introduce Compute Canada and fMRIprep to my fellow lab members.
+This includes the necessary informations et ressources to create an account, connect to the cluster, to know how to use a terminal, to import fMRIprep and run jobs with fMRIprep.

+Additionally, I will also include in a jupyter notebook the necessary basics to run the following analyses & visualization:
+- Present two differents ways to load (slow with structure vs fast without structure)
+- Fetching parcellations (Yeo's and Schaefer's; and how to plot them)
+- Derive ICA networks from the groups & plot them together/individually
+- Extract spheres from specific coordinates
+- Apply masks on the nifti files for region-of-interest
+- Run time-series, and make correlations/partial correlation/tangent between the ROIs
+- Extract summary measures as numpy array for the group or each participant.

+This notebook will use the *Placebo_1* Dataset, freely available from **OpenPain** (see: http://www.openpain.org/index.html).

-*NOTE: The structural data are currently not available on OpenPain (only functional data), but they should be in September.*
+*NOTE: The structural data are currently not available on OpenPain (only functional data), but they will  be in the 10th of September.*

 ![CLBP](http://dev.www.health.harvard.edu/media/content/images/L0714e-1.jpg)

 This dataset comes from an RCT study investigating the determinants of placebo response.
 I will use the control group (i.e without placebo treatment; 68 participants) using their structural (T1w) and functioncal (rsfMRI) scans, during their first scanning session.
 For more information about the dataset, you may also refers to its original study: